cxl-micron-reskit/famfs/README.md

 shared.
 The first of many reasons for this is that Linux zeroes memory that gets onlined, which would wipe any shared contents.

 In CXL V3 and beyond, dynamic capacity devices (DCDs) support shared memory.
+A DCD is really just a memory device with an allocator and access control built-in.
 Sharable memory has a mandatory Tag (UUID) which is assigned when the memory is allocated;
 all hosts with shared access identify the memory by its Tag.
 "Tagged Capacity" will be exposed under Linux as tagged dax devices